mongodb/docs/source/reference/aggregation.rst

    .. note::

-      The :aggregator:`$sort` cannot begin sorting documents until previous operators in the pipeline have returned all output.
+      The :pipeline:`$sort` cannot begin sorting documents until previous operators in the pipeline have returned all output.

    .. warning:: The entire sort operation as of the current release
       operates entirely in memory, which may cause problems when sorting large numbers of documents.

-.. aggregator:: $out
+.. pipeline:: $out

-   Use :aggregator:`$out` to write the contents of the :term:`pipeline`, without concluding the aggregation procedure.
-Specify the name of a collection as an argument to :aggregator:`$out`.
+   Use :pipeline:`$out` to write the contents of the :term:`pipeline`, without concluding the aggregation procedure.
+Specify the name of a collection as an argument to :pipeline:`$out`.
 Consider the following trivial example:

    .. code-block:: javascript